pelican-plugins/read-more/README.md

 License
 -------

-This project is licensed under the AGPL-3.0 license.
+This project is licensed under the AGPL 3.0 license.